Robust Classification via a Single Diffusion Model: Experiments

 \subsection{Ablation studies}

-In this section, we perform ablation studies of several hyperparameters in our algorithm with the first 100 examples in the CIFAR-10 test set.
+In this section, we perform ablation studies of several hyperparameters with the first 100 examples in the CIFAR-10 test set.
 All the experiments are done under AutoAttack with BPDA of $\ell_\infty$ bounded perturbations with $\epsilon_\infty = 8/255$.

 \textbf{Optimization budget $\eta$.} To find the best optimization budget $\eta$, we test the robust accuracy of different optimization budgets.
 As shown in \cref{fig:ablation_epsilon_o}, the robust accuracy first increases and then decreases as $\eta$ becomes larger.
 When $\eta$ is small, we could not move $\vect{x}$ out of the adversarial region.
 However, when $\eta$ is too large, we may optimize $\vect{x}$ into an image of another class.
 Therefore, we should choose an appropriate $\eta$.
 In this work, we set $\eta = 8/255$.